 Your REP sells you electricity.
 Your TDU delivers it.
 ERCOT coordinates the grid that makes it all possible.

-Who to Call For What
+Who to Call for What

 Situation Who to Contact Why